morepath/morepath/doc/web.rst

 templating.

 See :doc:`more.static` for information on how you can load static resources such as CSS and JavaScript automatically to augment a HTML page.

+.. _review-web-page:

 Web page
 --------